hayhay33/950/syllabus.md

 ## General Observations and Advice

-We have taught Engr 100 for a *long time* now.
+We have taught Engr 100 for a bit now.
 Here are some tips that will help you be less frustrated:

 - The weekly prep work will cover the lab concepts before lab.
 However, the lab documents will be available alongside the weekly prep work to allow you to read the material before the lecture.
 - Make sure you are clear on which assignments are to be done individually and which are to be done in a group.
 If you have any questions concerning the nature of an assignment, ask your instructors.